-- 8. WCAG guidelines are constantly changing and being updated; and technology (devices and browsers) is also in a constant state of flux.
+- 8. We agreed and published an interim statement as a result of the GDS audit.
+Our updated statement reflects the work done to correct the issues identified by GDS, but also new issues identified through our internal audit commissioned through our website provider and reported to us on 17 January 2024. - 9.
+WCAG guidelines are constantly changing and being updated; and technology (devices and browsers) is also in a constant state of flux.
 This means after a site is launched, regular accessibility reviews need to be carried out at least every 12 months unfortunately such requirements have not been factored in by procurement at the tender stage.
-Our supplier has been asked to provide a quote for regular accessibility audits. - 9.
-Detailed analysis by our supplier, The Union, found that many of the issues identified are replicated on a number of pages and therefore easily rectified across the whole site.
-Nothing critical was identified and in each case, Union estimate between 2 and 5 hours' work to remedy Union expect to complete this work within the existing retainer fee. - 10.
-Union also explained why our site may have issues: - (i) Our site is over 12 months old.
-Technology changes, and the sites changes, so unless constantly reviewed sites will develop faults - (ii) Accessibility often depends on the devices or browsers; and it is impossible to test for all variations - (iii) Union uses specific testing tools; but different tools will highlight different faults - (iv) Some faults are a result of a particular manual "stress test' which cannot be foreseen in all cases. - (v) Unless a regular check is done issues will arise.
+Our supplier has provided a quote for regular accessibility audits. - 10.
+Our website service provider explained why our site may have issues: - (i) Our site is over 12 months old.
+Technology changes, and the sites changes, so unless constantly reviewed sites will develop faults - (ii) Accessibility often depends on the devices or browsers; and it is impossible to test for all variations - (iii) Different accessibility tools will highlight different faults - (iv) Some faults are a result of a particular manual "stress test" which cannot be foreseen in all cases. - (v) Unless a regular check is done issues will arise.
 Funds needs to be made available for this - (vi) Some unforeseeable 'corner-case' issues which are unlikely to occur naturally for a user, but are nonetheless tagged as a failure by automated tests.
 These are extremely difficult, if not impossible, to plan for. - (vii) Practically, it is extremely difficult to focus on the wide range of users all at the same time.
 Making the site more accessible for one group, might diminish the experience for another. - (viii) There can be issues with external services or embedded content which are outwith our suppliers' control, such as media players or language widgets - (ix) To maintain accessibility, it's also important that we produce content which aligns with accessibility requirements. - 11.
 In order to meet the legal requirements, any website, intranet or mobile app run by a public body must: - (i) meet the international WCAG 2.1 AA accessibility standard (although there may be valid legal reasons for not meeting accessibility standards); and - (ii) publish an accessibility statement that explains how accessible the website or mobile app is. - 12.
 The Regulations build on existing obligations to people who have a disability under the Equality Act 2010, which state that all UK service providers must consider 'reasonable adjustments' for disabled people.
 Making a website accessible means making sure it can be used by as many people as possible.
 This includes those with impaired vision, motor difficulties, cognitive impairments or learning disabilities and deafness or impaired hearing.